 Goat’s milk will usually stay fresh in the refrigerator for up to 14 days, but it can be frozen or bought frozen, too.
 Keep the frozen milk in your freezer and defrost it as required.
 If your cat will take frozen food, you can even feed it as a frozen yogurt-style treat that will help keep your cat cool.
 This can also prevent them from gulping down too much of this treat too quickly.

 Goat’s milk does contain lactose, but less than is found in cow’s milk.
-If your cat can tolerate a little lactose without showing adverse effects, consider giving a small amount of this milk as a treat, or mixing it with your cat’s regular food so that he can enjoy the various health benefits that this milk has to offer.
+If your cat can tolerate a little lactose without showing adverse effects, consider giving a small amount of this milk as a treat, or mixing it with your cat’s regular food so that they can enjoy the various health benefits that this milk has to offer.
 Refrigerate or freeze the milk to ensure that it keeps without spoiling and so that you can continue to offer it.